Eschatologue/CM_wiki/docs/spells/2nd-level.md

 **Components:** V
 **Duration:** 1 minute

 You can blind or deafen a foe.
-Choose one creature that you can see within range to make a Constitution Saving Throw.
+Choose one creature that you can see within range to make a Constitution :d20-save: **Saving Throw**.
 If it fails, the target is either blinded or deafened (your choice) for the duration.
-At the end of each of its turns, the target can make a Constitution Saving Throw.
+At the end of each of its turns, the target can make a Constitution :d20-save: **Saving Throw**.
 On a success, the spell ends.

 ***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 3rd level or higher, you can target one additional creature for each slot level above 2nd.